hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 Multiplying population (in billions) by the power per capita (in kW) gives terawatts (TW) of power.
 For the whole world, it comes to about 18.5 TW. \[Note that the American regions in this table are defined differently than the continental divide employed in the textbook, in that “Latin” stands for Latin America (including Mexico) and the Caribbean, while Northern America is primarily the U.S. and Canada (see the Geographic Regions tab [here](https://unstats.un.org/unsd/methodology/m49) for exact definitions).\]

 For simplicity, I hold the per-capita power usage at these values for the entire simulation.
 This isn’t insane, as the plot below shows global per-capita fossil fuel use being *relatively* flat since 1970 (right-hand plot; suggestive red curve), in contrast to the ever-climbing total power, at left.
-In truth, per-capita energy will more likely *decline* as fossil fuel availability wanes and other (associated) disruptions arise, possibly pulling the moment of peak power even sooner than the following projections suggest.
-Additionally, *net energy* peaks sooner than total energy when extraction/processing efficiency declines as easy resources are consumed first.
+In truth, per-capita energy will more likely *decline* as fossil fuel availability wanes and other (associated) disruptions arise, possibly pulling the moment of peak power even sooner than the following projections suggest.+++(5)+++ Additionally, *net energy* peaks sooner than total energy when extraction/processing efficiency declines as easy resources are consumed first.

 <div id="attachment_2676" class="wp-caption alignnone" style="width: 810px">